limix/optimix/doc/quick-start.rst

 A function in :py:mod:`optimix` sense is a map of input and variable values to output values.
-Those values can be scalars, vectors, and/or matrices but what is most important is that input values and variable values are not treated in the same way.
+Those values can be scalars or vectors but what is most important is that input values and variable values are not treated in the same way.
 Derivatives are always over variables (not inputs) and thus the optimisation is always performed over variables.